Blog

 When you understand these things, the whole relationship shifts.
 Instead of seeing the inner critic as an enemy to fight, you can start to see it as a scared, overworked part of you that needs guidance, not exile.
 A part that’s trying to protect you, but needs you — the adult you — to step in and say, “Thank you, I’ve got this now.”

 And for context: not everyone has a strong inner critic.
 Research on certain antisocial traits shows that people with significantly reduced guilt, shame, or concern about how others perceive them often have a much quieter or absent internal “don’t do that, people will judge you” voice.
 Those emotions — guilt, shame, social attunement — are the raw materials that build an inner critic in the rest of us.
+The volume of this voice varies for everyone.
+While some of us have a 'loud' inner critic, others naturally have a quieter internal radar.
+Both are part of the normal range of human diversity.
 In other words, the fact that you have an inner critic at all is a sign that your social‑emotional wiring is functioning exactly as it should.
-It’s just turned up a little too high.
+It’s just may be turned up a little too high.

 So if you have an inner critic, congratulations — you’re human.